project-hatohol/HAPI-2.0-Specification/en/README.md

 It has two behavior that are to send voluntary and send as response for fetchEvents.

-In case of voluntary, send diffarence from before events to use lastInfo that got using [getLastInfo](#user-content-getlastinfomethod) or saved in internal to Hatohol server.
+In case of voluntary, send difference from before events to use lastInfo that got using [getLastInfo](#user-content-getlastinfomethod) or saved in internal to Hatohol server.
 When HAP connect first time, lastInfo is nothing, so HAP producer can select to send all existing event or do nothing.

 In case of ahead event from to designate event is nothing, send events object as empty string.